Valentin-Riat/Markdown_notes/Jellyfin_on_NAS.md

 To view and check the renewal dates for Let's Encrypt certificates, use sudo certbot certificates.
 To manually renew all certificates, run sudo certbot renew.

+# Setting up fail2ban

+What to do after the docker is up and running

+1)

 # Setting up the VPN

 For the Synology NAS, there already exists a first party app call VPN server to make a VPN server.
 Using this, the server is configured to use the OpenVPN protocol.
 The following options are used :